Beshoy Morkos, Ph.D.

 Research focuses on system design, manufacturing and engineering education

-Dr. Morkos received his Ph.D. from Clemson University.
-His Ph.D. dissertation was awarded the 2014 ASME CIE Dissertation of the year award for its transformative research on the development of nontraditional representation and reasoning tools for requirements analysis.
-Dr. Morkos was a postdoctoral researcher in the Department of Engineering & Science Education at Clemson University performing NSF funded research on engineering student motivation and its effects on persistence and the use of advanced technology in engineering classroom environments.
-He graduated with his B.S. and M.S in Mechanical Engineering in 2006 and 2008 respectively.
+Dr. Morkos received his Ph.D. from Clemson University under the tutelage of Dr. Joshua Summers.
+His Ph.D. dissertation was awarded the ASME CIE Dissertation of the year award for its transformative research on the development of nontraditional representation and reasoning tools for requirements analysis.
+Dr. Morkos was a postdoctoral researcher in the Department of Engineering & Science Education at Clemson University working alongside Dr. Lisa Benson performing NSF funded research on engineering student motivation and its effects on persistence and the use of advanced technology in engineering classroom environments.
+He graduated with his B.S. and M.S in Mechanical Engineering in from Clemson University.
 His past work experience include working at the BMW Information Technology Research Center (ITRC) as a Research Associate and Robert Bosch Corporation as a Manufacturing Engineer.

 Ph.D., Mechanical Engineering, Clemson University, 2012